atml-22-group1/graphsage/README.md

 * `data/`
   Auto-generated, contains original or intermediate synthetic data.

-* `examples/`
-  All the examples, python scripts or notebooks, illustrating the usage of the package.

-* `graphsage/`
-  Python package containing the main code for this project.

 * `results/`
   Auto-generated, For results, e.g. tables (csv files), and plots (images)